EliasPereirah/OrionChat/README.md

 The upside is better token efficiency.

+### Select AI model via URL
+Example: https://eliaspereirah.github.io/OrionChat/?model=moonshotai/kimi-k2-instruct&platform=Groq will select the `moonshotai/kimi-k2-instruct` model for the `Groq` platform.

+This way, you can save the URL in your bookmarks, making it easier to switch between models for different types of tasks.

 ### Old chats
 Orion will automatically delete older chats when the number of chats exceeds 512, so the maximum chat history will be 512.